Climate refugees

 References:

-[1]The Effects of Climate Change, NASA.
 [2]New Tech to Tackle the Climate Crisis, Tim Dickinson, Rolling Stones, 2021.

 [3]Can tech help fight climate change?
 Five innovations making a difference today, Ryan Loftus, Secure Futures.
-[4]The world’s first fully electric commercial aircraft has taken to the skies, Tom Austin-Morgan, Eureka, 2020.
-[5]New Tech to Tackle the Climate Crisis, Tim Dickinson, Rolling Stones, 2021.

 [6]New Technology Being Used to Remove Large Amounts of Ocean Plastic, Abigail Jane, One Green Planet, 2021.
-[7]How smart tech could help save the world's honey bees, Adrian Lydon, CNN Business, 2020.

 The connection between human rights and climate change